 Both vehicles were ready for operation in the fall of 1901.
 The high-speed railcar from Siemens & Halske looked like a conventional high-speed carriage and was aerodynamically shaped in the front.
 Nearly 24 meters long, it weighed 89 tons and had wooden seats for 48 persons in the passenger compartment between the two driver’s cabs.
 The carriage rested on two three-axle bogies, for each of which power was supplied via three bow connectors.

-Test runs at world-record speed – The Zossen high-speed railcar reaches 210 km/h
+Test runs at world-record speed – The Zossen high-speed railcar reaches 210 kilometers per hour

 The first test runs were conducted on a section of track on the Royal Military Railway that was specially equipped with a three-phase overhead line.
-In early October 1903, on the 23-kilometer stretch of test track between Berlin-Marienfelde and Zossen, speeds of more than 200 kilometers per hour were reached for the first time in the history of rail travel.
-This was not only a world record but also impressively demonstrated that high-voltage alternating current was suitable for the high speeds that were envisioned for long-distance travel.
+In early October 1903, on the 23-kilometer stretch of test track between Berlin-Marienfelde and Zossen, the Siemens railcar reached speeds of more than 200 kilometers per hour for the first time in the history of rail travel.
+The AEG railcar equipped with Siemens bow collectors ultimately set a world record of 210 kilometers per hour that was to last for 50 years.
+These test-runs impressively demonstrated that high-voltage alternating current was suitable for the high speeds that were envisioned for long-distance travel.

 Nevertheless, because the alternating-current technology was not yet mature, the successfully tested rail electrification system did not go into real-life operation.
 There were two major arguments against using the system in everyday rail operation: multiple poles were required to support the overhead lines, leading to complications at the track switches and intersections, and the ability to regulate the rotational speed of the electric motors was limited.